Andraé Crouch: Awards

 Crouch won numerous awards throughout his career that included seven Grammy Awards and four GMA Dove Awards.
 He was also the recipient of ASCAP, Billboard, and NAACP Awards.
 In 2004, he became the only living Gospel artist – and just the third in history – to have a star on the Hollywood Walk of Fame.

-On November 11, 2011, Sandra and Andrae Crouch were granted an honorary "Artist-in-Residence" Award by the International Center of Worship for Global Day of Worship Regent University, Virginia Beach, VA.
+In 2011, Sandra and Andrae Crouch were granted an honorary "Artist-in-Residence" Award by the International Center of Worship of Regent University in Virginia Beach, Virginia.